cloud-66-internal/help.cloud66.com/_maestro/how-to-guides/deployment/service-network-configuration.md

 #### Advanced ports

 You can also specify ports declaratively, and assign tcp/udp mappings directly to the host.
 This will mean that containers are mapped directly to the corresponding tcp/udp port on the host.
-Please note that if you use tcp/udp port mappings then you can only have a single container of that service running per server (can not map multiple containers to the same host port).
+Please note that if you use tcp/udp port mappings then you can only have a single container of that service running per server (cannot map multiple containers to the same host port).
 Note that each port specification is optional.
 Http/Https ports will be mapped via Nginx automatically.
 For example:

 {% highlight yaml %}
 services: